nudiaver93/Nintendo-Hangman/README.md

 # Nintendo-Hangman
-jQuery and Bootstrap-based hangman game.
+This is a jQuery and Bootstrap Nintendo-themed Hangman game I created.